ArnoSaine/create-react-app/packages/react-scripts/README.md

 # @arnosaine/react-scripts

-A tiny fork of `react-scripts` that enables modifying the internal Babel, ESLint and Webpack configs.
+A tiny fork of `react-scripts` that enables modifying the internal Babel, ESLint and Webpack configs without ejecting.

 ## Usage